jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 executed multiple tools to conduct operations, this time selecting Advanced IP scanner, WinSCP and PuTTY as well as delivering and attempting to execute a StealBit binary.
-Unlike the previous intrusions, the eCrime affiliates emphasis was squarely on data theft and extortion.
+Unlike the previous intrusions, the eCrime affiliate’s emphasis was squarely on data theft and extortion.
 This activity generated a different set of TTPs that demand hunters remain vigilant.
 Rather than creating any obvious accounts, the affiliate used legitimate access and system